-To be, or not to be — out that is.
-It is a question we all have to ask ourselves numerous times every day.
-Every situation is different and many issues considered before we make the decision.
-Different risks, the energy to cope with the reaction, or just plain trying to decide if the return is worth the investment.
+Being, or not being— that’s out.
+It’s a question that we all have to ask ourselves many times a day.
+Before we make the choice, every scenario is distinct and many problems are regarded.
+Different risks, the energy to handle the response, or simply attempting to decide whether the return is worth the investment.

-So, you finally come out to yourself and now you have to come to terms with all of the messages you have received over your lifetime about lesbians.
-I do not recall being upset by realizing I was a lesbian, but I do recall the long journey I took in self-discovery.
-I admit I felt the need to test every memory against this new knowledge of my being different than the norm.
-Many memories stood up against this new discovery, but many did not.
-So then you question if your new discovery is perhaps a fraud.
-In and among all of this, you have to keep asking yourself, how the hell did I miss this about myself for so long?
+So, you’re lastly coming out to yourself and now you’ve got to accept all the messages you’ve got about lesbians throughout your life.
+I don’t remember being angry when I realized that I was a lesbian, but I remember my lengthy voyage in self-discovery.
+I confess that I felt the need to test every memory against this fresh understanding of my being distinct from the norm.
+Many memories opposed this fresh discovery, but not many.
+So you’re wondering if your fresh discovery may be a fraud.
+You have to maintain wondering in and among all this, how the hell did I miss this about myself for so long?

-Finally, you accept that you are a lesbian— different from everything you ever knew — but you also know you are the same person you ever were.
-How many of us felt as if we were any different now than we had always been?
-I know I felt the same.
-I was still Therese.
-However, this was a big enough change in my life that I would have to explain this to family and friends who had known me for more than 30 years.
-How does one explain that to loved ones?
-How else would I explain that suddenly there was this woman who was with me 24 hours a day, 7 days a week?
-(I figured eventually they might notice I’d gone from two to three).
+Finally, you accept that you’re a lesbian— different from all you’ve ever known— but you know that you’re the same person you’ve ever been.
+How many of us felt as if we had always been distinct now?
+I understand that I felt the same thing.
+I was Therese still.
+This was, however, a large enough shift in my life that I would have to explain to family and friends who have known me for over 30 years.
+How do you explain this to your loved ones?
+How else would I explain that this lady was suddenly with me 24 hours a day, 7 days a week?
+(I thought they might eventually notice that I was going from two to three).

-What I have discovered though, is that no matter how many times you come out, or even if you do not come out — it is never a done deal.
-I am out everywhere in my life, but I still have to decide to come out on a regular basis.
-A new person on the job, my son’s new teacher, a man hitting on me— all are only some of the situations that come up every day, which leave me with a decision on should I— do I want / need to— come out all over again.
+However, what I’ve found is that no matter how many times you’re coming out, or even if you’re not coming out, it’s never a bargain.
+I’m out in my life everywhere, but I still have to decide to go out regularly.
+A new person on the job, the new teacher of my son, a man hitting me— all of them are just a few of the situations that come up every day, leaving me with a choice if I— do I want / need to— come out again.

-Some days are easier than others, and some situations are more encouraging than others.
-They only promise I make to myself is that I will do the best I can.
-I think that is all any of us can ask of ourselves.
+Some days are simpler than others and there are circumstances that are more encouraging than others.
+They’re just promising to me that I’m going to do the best I can.
+I believe that’s all we can ask ourselves.

 Until next time…